nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 When you want to use machine learning you need a solid machine learning infrastructure.
 Hosting Infrastructure done well requires a lot of effort and is very complex.
 E.g. providing security and operating systems updates without impacting business applications is a proven minefield.

 For specific use cases you can not use a commodity hosting infrastructure of a random cloud provider.
 First step should be to develop your own machine learning solution architecture.
-Based on this architecture you can check what capabilities are needed and what the best way is for starting.
+Based on this architecture you can check what capabilities are needed and what the best way is to start.

 The constant factor for machine learning is just as with other IT systems: **Change**.
 A machine learning hosting infrastructure should be stable.
 Also a machine learning hosting infrastructure should be designed as simple as possible.
 This since the following characteristics apply:

 - A Machine learning hosting environment must be secured since determining the quality of the outcome is already challenging enough.

-- Machine learning infrastructure hosting that works for your use cases now is no guarantee for the future.
+- Machine learning infrastructure hosting that works now for your use cases is no guarantee for the future.
 Your use case evolves in future and hosting infrastructure evolves also.
 At minimum security patches are needed.
 But a complete hosting infrastructure is not replaced or drastically changed on a frequent basis.
 The core remains for a long period.

 - Incorporating new technology and too frequent changes within your hosting infrastructure can introduce security vulnerabilities and unpredictable outcomes.